Guide to How We are Paid

 We may receive payments for work we have done on their behalf.
 This work may include committing an insurer to insuring a risk, producing policy documents and settling claims.

-We may also receive payments for risk-management or risk engineering services, marketing, distribution and IT systems.
+We may also receive payments for risk-management, risk engineering or other services.

-We never accept commission based only on the volume of business we give an insurer or targets linked to business retention.
-We may take profit-related commission.
-If we do, we will tell you this.
+We never accept commission based only on the volume of business we give an insurer.
+In the rare circumstances that we take profit-related commission, we will tell you this.

 3. Other Benefits and Compensation